AI IN MARKETING2024-11-02⏱️ 10 minutes

 As business moves towards a more data-driven future, there is a demand for professionals who can identify, model, and act upon insightful data.

-There is a big difference when it comes to impressing employers in the job market by taking machine learning whether you are data scientist or machine learning engineer, product manager or even analyst.
+Taking machine learning courses can make a big difference in impressing employers in the job market, whether you are a data scientist, a machine learning engineer, a product manager, or even an analyst.

-It even holds true for managers, who might not pursue a technical aspect in their roles but knowing it gives them the advantage of engaging better with data teams and leading AI-powered projects with confidence.
+It even holds for managers, who might not pursue a technical aspect in their roles, but knowing it gives them the advantage of engaging better with data teams and confidently leading AI-powered projects.

 Unlocking Innovation across Fields